Get Tech Tips

 Static Pressure – Why Measure It?

-This article is written by Neil Comparetto.
+This article was written by Neil Comparetto.
 Neil is one of the smartest and most thoughtful techs I know online.
-Thanks Neil.
+Thanks, Neil.

 I think we all can agree that proper airflow is necessary across the indoor coil.
 You should set the airflow before adjusting the refrigerant charge, right?
 Yes.
 Well, how do you know what fan speed to set the blower at?

-Whether it's a PSC, X-13, or an ECM motor you have fan speed options.
-The easiest way to set the blower speed is to measure TESP (total external static pressure), cross reference the TESP to the manufacturers blower chart in the installation manual, and adjust the blower speed.
-Sure, there are other ways of estimating or measuring airflow, but for commissioning a system in cooling, static pressure and a blower chart is easy and accurate enough.
+Whether it's a PSC, X-13, or an ECM motor, you have fan speed options.
+The easiest way to set the blower speed is to measure TESP (total external static pressure), cross-reference the TESP to the manufacturer's blower chart in the installation manual, and adjust the blower speed.
+Sure, there are other ways of estimating or measuring airflow, but for commissioning a system in cooling, using static pressure and a blower chart is easy and accurate enough.

 The pressure drops across the return duct, air filter, indoor coil, and supply duct can be valuable pieces of information when servicing the equipment in the future.

 Knowing the supply and return duct pressure drop can be useful as well.
-It's not unheard of for vents to be closed, return grilles blocked, internal liners to collapse, flex duct to get smashed, or even disconnected.
-A static pressure reading of the ducts referenced to the pressure drops when commissioned can quickly tell you if there are any discrepancies, and better yet what actions to take.
+It's not unheard of for vents to be closed, return grilles blocked, internal liners to collapse, or flex duct to get smashed or even disconnected.
+A static pressure reading of the ducts referenced to the pressure drops when commissioned can quickly tell you if there are any discrepancies.
+Better yet, it tells you what actions to take.

-If you have not listened to Bryan Orr and Jim Bergmann’s podcast on checking the refrigerant charge without gauges please do.
+If you have not listened to Bryan Orr and Jim Bergmann’s podcast on checking the refrigerant charge without gauges, please do.
 They make a case for an even more comprehensive benchmarking procedure.
-Listening to it was one of those ah-ha moments for me.
+Listening to it was one of those aha moments for me.

 Take TESP to verify airflow against benchmarks and/or blower charts.
-In my experience most of the time airflow is incorrect.
-If this system is new to you and will be part of a service agreement I recommend that you check all four pressure drops (return, filter, coil, supply) for reasons mentioned earlier.
+In my experience, airflow is incorrect most of the time.
+If this system is new to you and will be part of a service agreement, I recommend that you check all four pressure drops (return, filter, coil, supply) for reasons mentioned earlier.

-I'm not advocating to check static pressure every time you run a service call.
+I'm not advocating checking static pressure every time you run a service call.
 I know that's not always practical.
-I am advocating for installing the pressure ports, and benchmarking on commissioning as well as measuring airflow against the benchmarks during service when the call type calls for it.
-Future service techs will thank you and you will come to a faster and more accurate diagnosis.
+I am advocating for installing the pressure ports and benchmarking on commissioning, as well as measuring airflow against the benchmarks during service when the call type calls for it.
+Future service techs will thank you, and you will come to a faster and more accurate diagnosis.